John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 Like to HTTP, MQTT is built on top of TCP/IP and can also be used over websockets.

-MQTT messages can be as short as 2 bytes (eg. acknowledgement or disconnect messages), as as big as 256Mb (eg. publishing a picture or firmware update).
+MQTT messages can be as short as 2 bytes (eg. acknowledgement or disconnect messages), as big as 256Mb (eg. publishing a picture or firmware update).

 A typical telemetry message with payload data such as `value=40` to a topic `/assign1-temp` has a size around  20 to 40 bytes.

 > Message headers and topic names are text encoded (UTF-8).
 >
-> Message payload encoding is specific to the application (ei. plain text, JSON, binary, etc)
+> Message payload encoding is specific to the application (eg. plain text, JSON, binary, etc)

 MQTT connections can be **public and open, or encrypted and secured** using usernames and passwords, or certificates.